-The International Society of Photosynthesis Research (ISPR) celebrates its 20th Anniversary in summer of 2015.
+The International Society of Photosynthesis Research (ISPR) celebrated its 20th Anniversary in summer of 2015.
 The Society was founded August 22, 1995 by ratification of its Constitution at the Xth International Photosynthesis Congress in Montpellier, France.
 The purposes of ISPR are to:

 - encourage the growth and to promote the development of photosynthesis as a pure and applied science

 - to facilitate publication of research in photosynthesis